ATDS-Carleton/moodle_scraper/README.md

 - Try 1.9.8 on `OSX Yosemite`.
 - Continue on the crawler main strategies.
 (Probably will work on this after Xmas!)

-#### 12/26
+#### 12/26 ~ 12/28

 Reading documentation and Investigating internal structure of moodle 1.9.8.
+Also trying out gechodriver with different languages.
+But the problem still exists.
+Probably have to wait for new release of PhantomJS.